JamzaSK/TWInventoryReloaded/README.md

 * The West NPC locator
 * The West NPC locations
 * The West Equipment
-* The West Equipments
 * The West collections
 * The West achievements
 * The West adventures
-* The West quest
 * The West quests
 * The West forts
 * The West fort battles